 We need your stewardship.
 Stewardship is a spiritual practice.
 It is the wise use of time, talent, and money that gives us the tools to live out our mission and goals.
 Our community is strengthened and invigorated through a spirit of gratitude and generosity.
 Through a strong financial commitment from members we can maintain our spiritual home, support more programming that makes a difference in our spiritual lives, and expand our community outreach.

 Membership in Unitarian Universalist Fellowship of Lake Norman is open to all who embrace the ideals of our principles and our mission and wish to make this congregation their spiritual home.
 Membership implies a willingness to share one’s resources and talents and gives one the opportunity to help determine the direction of the congregation.

 The Unitarian Universalist Fellowship of Lake Norman’s strength and purpose is no greater than the strength and purpose brought to it by its members.
 We would love to have you with us.

 We welcome into membership anyone 16 years and older who subscribes to our UUFLKN mission and the Principles and Purposes of the UUA.

-- Attending one or more meetings of Coffee and Conversations for Newcomers, and having an informal conversation with the the board president, Veronique Singerman or our consulting minister, Rev. Amy Brooks.
+- Attending one or more meetings of Coffee and Conversations for Newcomers, and having an informal conversation with the Board President, Jeff Pender or our consulting minister, Rev. Amy Brooks.
 Our congregation, Unitarian Universalism, and the responsibilities of membership are discussed at these sessions.